odedia/tpcf-workshop/README.md

 This will send messages to the default the "Default" exchange, with the "myQueue" routing key.

-*For purpose of workship, unlike Caching / Data , we will go directly to testing in PCF*
+*For purpose of workship, unlike Caching / Data , we will go directly to testing in TPCF*

 If do have a local instance of RabbitMQ, you can point to it by updating your application properties with the correct connection settings: